abdihashii/cloud-room-control/README.md

 	function, the 'waiting' text animation runs alongside the connection status.

 	Idea: The only thing I want to refresh

+	Problems: Once icons are pressed, waiting animation runs.
+I want the waiting animation to run only on press of the refresh icon and initial page load.

 	NEED TO DO:
 		Need to make the 'waiting' animation work whenever the refresh button is pressed.